opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

    The AST is transformed into Calcite's `RelNode` tree using `RelBuilder` and a series of visitors. `RelNode` is Calcite's internal representation of relational operations. `RelNode` objects form a logical plan tree, where each node represents a relational algebra operation such as filter, project, or join.

 3. **Optimization and transformation**:
    Calcite's optimizer applies various transformation rules to the `RelNode` tree.
-The optimized tree is then converted into `OpenSearchEnumerableRel` nodes---OpenSearch-specific implementations of Calcite's relational operators, which can be mapped to `Linq4j` expressions.
+The optimized tree is then converted into `OpenSearchEnumerableRel` nodes---OpenSearch-specific implementations of Calcite's relational operators---that can be mapped to `Linq4j` expressions.

 4. **Code generation and execution**:
-   Linq4j serves as a bridge framework, providing templates and expressions to transform relational operators into executable Java code.
+   Linq4j serves as a bridge framework, providing templates and expressions for transforming relational operators into executable Java code.
 This code processes data in a row-by-row manner in memory.
 For performance optimization, when possible, operators or subtrees of the plan (such as filters and aggregations) are pushed down and converted into native OpenSearch `QueryBuilder` API calls, which are then executed directly by the OpenSearch engine.

 ### How the Calcite optimizer works

-When you run a query, Apache Calcite acts as the query optimizer, transforming your SQL statements into an efficient execution plan.
+When you run a query, Calcite acts as the query optimizer, transforming your SQL statements into an efficient execution plan.
 One of the core optimization strategies it applies is **filter pushdown**---a technique that moves filter conditions as close as possible to the data retrieval operations.
 This reduces the amount of data processed and transferred, leading to significant performance improvements.

 #### Use the explain command to inspect query plans